WPBeginner

 How to View and Control WordPress Cron Jobs

-Recently, one of our readers asked if it was possible to view and control the WordPress cron job system in the dashboard.
-Cron is a technology to run scheduled tasks on web server.
-WordPress comes with its own built-in cron that allows it to perform scheduled tasks such as checking for updates, publishing schedule posts, etc. In this article, we will show you how to view and control WordPress cron jobs.
+If you’re not familiar, Cron is a technology to run scheduled tasks on web server.
+WordPress comes with its own built-in cron that allows it to perform scheduled tasks such as checking for updates, publishing scheduled posts, etc.

 What is WordPress Cron?
 How it Works?